John Parrott

-John Stephen Parrott (born 11 May 1964) is an English former professional snooker player who won the 1991 World Snooker Championship.
-He came to prominence in the mid to late 1980s, and remained within the top 16 of the world rankings for 14 consecutive seasons.
-Following his playing career, he became a snooker commentator and pundit.
+John Stephen Parrott (born 11 May 1964) is an English former professional snooker player, who won the 1991 World Snooker Championship.
+He rose to prominence in the mid to late 1980s and remained within the top 16 of the world rankings for fourteen consecutive seasons.

 He twice reached the final of the World Snooker Championship.
-At the 1989 World Snooker Championship, he lost 3–18 to Steve Davis, the heaviest defeat in a world championship final in modern times.
-Two years later, however, he defeated Jimmy White in the final of the 1991 event.
-He also won against White later the same year, to win the 1991 UK Championship title.
-This made him only the third player to win both championships in the same calendar year (after Steve Davis and Stephen Hendry); he is still one of only six players to have achieved this feat.
-The following year, Parrott lost in the final of the 1992 UK Championship, again to White.
+In 1989, he lost 318 to Steve Davis, the heaviest defeat in a world championship final in modern times.
+In 1991, he beat Jimmy White 1811 to claim his first, and only, world title.
+Later the same year, he defeated White again to win the 1991 UK Championship title.
+This made Parrott the third player ever to win both championships in the same calendar year (after Steve Davis and Stephen Hendry); he is still one of only six players to have achieved this feat.
+The following year, he lost to White in the final of the 1992 UK Championship.
 Parrott reached the final of the Masters on three occasions, losing to Hendry each time.

-Parrott reached his highest place in the world rankings in 1989–90, 1992–93, 1993–94 where he was second.
+He reached his highest position of second in the world rankings in 198990, 199293, and 199394.
 He is one of several players to have achieved more than 200 competitive century breaks during his career, with 221.
 Following his playing career, Parrott became a commentator and pundit for the BBC.
-In addition, he also presented horse racing and was a regular on BBC quiz show A Question of Sport.
+In addition, he was a regular team captain on the BBC quiz show A Question of Sport.

 Early life and career

 John Parrott was born on 11 May 1964 at the Oxford Street Maternity Hospital, Liverpool.
 Parrott grew up with his aunt and uncle following a split between his parents when he was 4.
-He was a keen bowls player until the age of 11, as he was first introduced to snooker by his father.
+He was a keen bowls player until the age of 12, as he was first introduced to snooker by his father.
+"I used to play crown green bowls with my dad but one day it was pouring with rain, so we went for a game of snooker.
+I was only twelve but after that I played snooker every night" Parrott said about his career starting.
 He lost in the final of the British Under-16s Championship in 1979 and then again in 1980.
 The next year, he won the 1981 Pontins Junior Championship.
 In 1982, he won the Pontins Open, a tournament with over 1,000 entrants.
-The same year, he also won the televised Junior Pot Black championship.
-He turned professional in 1983 after winning 14 tournaments in his last year as an amateur player, including a second Junior Pot Black title, and finishing as runner-up in the English Amateur Championship.
+The same year, he also won the 1982 Junior Pot Black championship.
+He turned professional in 1983 after winning 14 tournaments in his last year as an amateur player, including the 1983 Junior Pot Black title, and finishing as runner-up in the English Amateur Championship.